machbase/machbase/content/en/dbms/feature-table/tag/rollup.md

 SELECT ROLLUP('SEC', 1, TIME, '1970-01-01'), AVG(VALUE) FROM TAG WHERE ...;
 ```

-If you use the ROLLUP keyword as above, the records are fetched from a appropriate rollup table.
+If you use the ROLLUP keyword as above, the records are fetched from an appropriate rollup table.

 ```
 ROLLUP(time_unit, period, basetime_column [, origin])